 It is essential to have your blood pressure checked regularly.
 There are machines available at your local pharmacy, and these can be helpful for a general check.
 However, your doctor’s blood pressure reading will be more accurate.

-There are also machines that you can purchase and use at home.
 It is important to have your blood pressure monitored, especially if you have risk factors for high blood pressure (these include smoking, diabetes, stress, etc.).
-This is because the actual symptoms of high blood pressure are scarce and subtle.

 The symptoms of high blood pressure include: